-January is the season of New Year’s resolutions, and many of them revolve around health and wellness goals, and 2021 is no different.
-Rather than looking at the beginning of the new year as “going on a diet” think about it in terms of embracing a healthier lifestyle.
+Rather than looking at eating more healthy as “going on a diet” think about it in terms of embracing a healthier lifestyle.
 Let’s be honest- although we all want a “quick fix”, the truth is that our health and wellness goals won’t arrive as quickly as our online shopping orders with free two-day delivery.

-Kick 2021 into full gear by moving away from quick-fix resolutions and toward making more fruits and veggies a long-term habit.
-Below, I am sharing quick fixes and short-cuts to help you add color to your plate all year long, all while boosting your mood and your health this new year.
+Get ready to kick 2023 into full gear by moving away from resolutions and toward making more fruits and veggies a long-term habit.
+Below, I am sharing quick fixes and short-cuts to help you add color to your plate all year long, all while boosting your mood and your health.

 8 Simple Fixes to Help You Get Produce On Your Plate:

 - Add color and flavor to a simple breakfast.
 Start the day off with a serving of produce.
 Add frozen berries to your warm oatmeal, add sliced bananas to your peanut butter toast, add leftover veggies to omelets, or give avocado toast a try.
 Tip: For avocado toast, I highly recommend a whole grain bread as your base.
 Next, blend your ¼ of an avocado with a dash of lime juice, a sprinkle of garlic and onion powder, and just a pinch of salt and pepper.
 Mix it up and spread on your whole grain bread, then, top with sliced tomatoes- I promise, it won’t disappoint!

 - Don’t let your spinach go to waste!
 If you have leftover spinach, simple puree it in a blender with a small amount of water and freeze in ice cube trays.
 Pop these into a smoothie for an easy nutrition boost.